 - sleeping in a quiet, darkened room with a comfortable temperature

 - using an eye mask to block out light

-Although the science is still new, a number of sleep trackers are available that may help you track your sleep patterns and see how much light, REM, and deep sleep you are getting.
+A range of sleep trackers may help you track your sleep patterns and see how much light, REM, and deep sleep you are getting.